There is a great hiking trail from the west side of the Kinaskan Lake campground, that follows the lake shore. Makes a great dog walking spot!

 Cassiar Highway northbound before Dease Lake (Dease Lake is visible

-upper left side of the picture)
+left side of the picture)

 North of Dease Lake the highway has long been gravel.
 Nasty stuff when it is wet, too.
-This year was no exception on our trip north ... on our way south we were in for a surprise though (stay tuned!).
+This year was no exception on our trip north...on our way south we were in for a surprise though (stay tuned!).

 Construction zone north of Dease Lake